Another corona virus response — Sister Libbey Byrne: This is Church!Print

 The Body of Christ in the beauty around us, in the joys, sorrows and sufferings we see played out in the lives of our people and in the love which binds us all together.

-- Until the middle of 2020, Sr Libbey was parish leader at Myall Coast Catholic Parish (encompassing St Brigid’s, Bulahdelah; Our Lady of the Rosary, Karuah and St Stephen’s, Tea Gardens)
+- Until the middle of 2020, Sr Libbey was parish leader at Myall Coast Catholic Parish (encompassing St Brigid’s, Bulahdelah; Our Lady of the Rosary, Karuah and St Stephen’s, Tea Gardens).
+Sr Libbey is now one of the four Councillors of the Sisters of Charity of Australia.

 Image 1: Sr Libbey Byrne